 Extended courses.
 AP Statistics and AP Computer Science courses are extended courses approved by ALSDE for a fourth mathematics credit.
 These courses will supplement students' mathematical preparation in high school but are not designed to prepare students for their initial credit-bearing post-secondary course in mathematics.
-Students who intend to pursue a technical field may consider taking an AP Computer Science course along with either Applications of Finite Mathematical Modeling.
-Students who intend to pursue a field with extensive use of statistics may consider taking AP Statistics along with either Applications of Finite Mathematics or Mathematical Modeling.
-However, to provide students with an adequate background for future mathematical endeavors, it is recommended that AP Statistics and AP Computer Science courses be completed in addition to one of the specialized courses.
+Students who intend to pursue a technical field may consider taking an AP Computer Science course along with either Applications of Finite Mathematics or Mathematical Modeling.
+Students who intend to pursue a field with extensive use of statistics may consider taking AP Statistics along with either Applications of Finite Mathematical of Finite Mathematics or Mathematics or Mathematics or Mathematics or Mathematics or Mathematics and AP Computer Science courses be completed in adequate background for future mathematical endeavors, it is recommended that AP Statistics and AP Computer Science courses be completed in addition to one of the specialized courses.
 The ALSDE has approved other options for a fourth mathematics credit, including dual enrollment courses; see table at the end of Appendix B.